kevroletin/kevroletin.github.io/_drafts/how-tty-works-stty.md

   pseudo terminals always (TODO: check) use `n_tty` line discipline.

-More details are in the table (TODO) add link.
+More details are in the table (TODO) add a link.

 ### Relevant features